 Dewey Lake Trail

-The Dewey Lake Trail is a 6.0mi moderately trafficked trail in Mount Rainier National Park that features a lake and wildflowers.
+The Dewey Lake Trail is a 9.7 km moderately trafficked trail in Mount Rainier National Park that features a lake and wildflowers.
 This is a hike that demands the right season: between late July and September, you’ll enjoy a flower-clad trail, a lake warm enough to swim, and ripe berries along the path.
 In the early shoulder season, there is significant avalanche risk from the late-melting Naches Peak north chutes, an overwhelming troupe of mosquitoes, and too much mud to pass through easily.
 Now, don’t let this turn you off!
 In the midsummer and when the fall colors turn, the Dewey Lake Trail is absolutely wonderful.

-Dewey Lake Trail
+Route Description for Dewey Lake Trail

 The Dewey Lake Trail is a perfect hike when done in the right season, lined with blooming flowers and leading to a sun-warmed lake just begging you to swim.
 It requires no technical skill and offers the chance to extend your hike along a section of the Pacific Crest Trail.